Branch-and-Bound Solves Random Binary IPs in Polytime: Introduction

 The rest of the paper is organized as follows.
 Section~\ref{sec:pre} presents notation, formalizes the set-up and presents some preliminary results needed.
 Section~\ref{sec:goodsol} establishes a key result that the size of branch-and-bound tree can be bounded if one can bound all possible ``near optimal" solutions for $\IP(b)$ for varying values of $b$.
-Section~\ref{sec:dual}, Section~\ref{sec:geometry}, and Section~\ref{sec:distance} build up machinery to prove that the number of ``near optimal" solutions is bounded by a polynomial.
-Section~\ref{sec:prthm} completes the proof of Theorem~\ref{thm:main}.
+Section~\ref{sec:geometry} and Section~\ref{sec:distance} build up machinery to prove that the number of ``near optimal" solutions is bounded by a polynomial.
+Section~\ref{sec:prthm} completes the proof of Theorem~\ref{thm:main}. { In Section~\ref{sec:remark}, we present an upper bound on the size of branch-and-bound tree for general IPs.}

+{ An earlier version of this paper is published in the conference SODA~\cite{dey2021branch}.
+The current paper is a significant improvement over~\cite{dey2021branch}.
+Although the main result (Theorem~\ref{thm:main}) is the same, we have significantly simplified the proofs and sharpened the key take-away result in Section~\ref{sec:remark} that can be applied to obtain upper bounds on the size of branch-and-bound tree for general IP models: see Corollary~\ref{cor:final_rem}.
+Comparing with~\cite{dey2021branch}, we improve this result by reducing the upper bound on size of branch-and-bound trees by a factor of $O(n^{m})$.
+Also the analysis in Section~\ref{sec:goodsol} and Section~\ref{sec:geometry} are revamped and simplified as compared the original paper~\cite{dey2021branch}.}